letyang23/ucla-lecture-notes/CSCI 576/Lectures by Gemini.md

 * **Grading Feedback:** For any test case where you don't receive full marks, the graders will provide a specific comment, explanation, or screengrab so you can see the issue.
 * **Assignment 1 Typo:**
     * There was a typo in the YUV-to-RGB conversion matrix (`-0.417` was listed instead of the correct `-0.147`).
     * **Do not worry.** The graders have the correct outputs for *both* the correct value and the incorrect typo value.
-As long as your program's output matches the expected result for whichever value you used, you will receive full credit.
+As longRas your program's output matches the expected result for whichever value you used, you will receive full credit.
 * **Image Size Issue:** If you accidentally hard-coded the wrong image dimensions (e.g., 512x512), you will not be penalized for the entire assignment.
 The graders will attempt to modify the code or test with the correct dimensions.
 * **Error Metric (Analysis):** As long as you used a valid error metric (like **sum of absolute differences** or **sum of squared differences**) and *not* a simple difference (which would be incorrect), your analysis will be accepted.
 The graders are focused on the *patterns* you observed.
 * **Exam Policy:**